Chamber of Horrors (Madame Tussauds)

-The Chamber of Horrors is an exhibition at Madame Tussauds in London, being an exhibition of waxworks of notorious murderers and other infamous historical figures.
+The Chamber of Horrors is an exhibition at Madame Tussauds in London, of waxworks of notorious murderers and other infamous historical figures.
 The gallery first opened as a "Separate Room" in Marie Tussaud's 1802 exhibition in London and quickly became a success as it showed historical personalities and artefacts rather than the freaks of nature popular in other waxworks of the day.
-It closed in April 2016 but reopened 6 years later in October 2022.
+It closed in April 2016 and reopened 6 years later in October 2022.